-Shaving your pubes by choice of appearance wasn’t popularised until 1946 with the introduction of the bikini, those hairless bods then adorned the pages of Playboy until an au natural full bush re-emerged in the 60s/70s.
-The Brazilian wax was ‘invented’ in 1987 and preferred mainly by porn stars during the ’80s and ’90s before entering the cultural consciousness in 1999 when Gwyneth Paltrow (of course) said the look was ‘life-changing’.
+Shaving your pubes by choice of appearance wasn’t popularised until 1946 with the introduction of the bikini, those hairless bods then adorned the pages of Playboy until an au natural full bush re-emerged in the 60s and 70s.
+The Brazilian wax was ‘invented’ in 1987 and preferred mainly by porn stars during the ’80s and ’90s before entering the cultural consciousness in 1999 when Gwyneth Paltrow (of course) said the look was life-changing.

 These days "Most merkins are made from various forms of lace, ranging from low-end mesh to high-end French silk lace.
 Most clients prefer it to be made with human hair [from the head].
 The hair is treated to give it a kinky (no pun intended) texture, so it resembles pubic hair." – The Daily Beast

 During the 19th century; fancy rich, British men would collect pubic hair or bits of merkin from their lovers as a keepsake, a souvenir if you will.
-Just imagine finding a stash of pubes in a pretty box at your new lover's place?
-LOL.
-The museum of St. Andrew University in Scotland does have a snuff box full of one of King George IV’s mistresses pubic hair.
+Just imagine finding a stash of pubes in a pretty box at your new lover's place.
+The museum of St. Andrew University in Scotland does have a snuff box full of one of King George IV’s mistresses' pubic hair.

-These days, merkins are mainly worn on screen for historical accuracy or a kind of safety blanket.
-I spoke to hair/makeup artist and costume designer Katie Melody Rodgers, who has been working on films and TV for the past 8 years – she has recently been working on a feature film applying merkins to the actors for the first time.
+These days, merkins are mainly worn on screen for historical accuracy or as a kind of safety blanket.
+I spoke to hair and makeup artist and costume designer Katie Melody Rodgers, who has been working in the film and TV industry for the past 8 years, and has recently been working on a feature film applying merkins to the actors for the first time.

 The intimacy coordinator discusses with the talent, director and makeup department prior to filming the level of nudity the actors are prepared to do for each scene.